kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 For this screencast, we are using a third-party image upload service called **Imagga**.

-You’ll need to create a free developer account with **Imagga**, to get authorization header, which needs to be included in each HTTP request so that only people with an account can use their services.
+You’ll need to create a free developer account with **Imagga**, to get authorization header, which needs to be included in each and every HTTP request so that only people with an account can use their services.

 [Show **Imagga**'s signup and dashboard page]